erichilarysmithsr/Fear-Study/README.md

 ## Pilot Study (FearPilot.csv)
 This data was collected as part of a pilot study to determine whether or not students were satisfied with the survey they created.

+## Study Data (FearStudyData.csv)
+This is the data that was collected from the study.